Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - Landscape – As you observed in our recommended steps, the default option is the Landscape one.
 It refers to horizontal orientation of your screen but also can be also used for specific documents or images.
 This is the most used option because it creates a full perspective, ideal for PCs or laptops.

 - Portrait – This feature is also known as the upside-down landscape.
 Take a look at the picture below to see what it would look like.

 - Flipped mode – It is available for both mentioned designs.
 If you choose the flipped landscape mode, your screen will get upside-down or switch to 180 degrees.
 The flipped portrait option will rotate your screen 90 degrees, so it is vertical and also upside-down.

 What are other Windows 11 screen features?

 Besides the screen rotation, Windows 11 also allows you to adjust some other options that will definitely create a more personalized workplace:

 - Size – The screen size represents nothing but the physical measurement of the screen in inches.
 Keep in mind that screens with the same sizes may have different resolutions.

 - Rotation – This feature refers to the clarity of the text and to the images displayed on your screen.
 With a higher resolution, your items would appear sharper.
 At lower resolutions, fewer items will fit on the screen, but they will look larger.

 - Display background – The background displayed on your screen is one of the most important Windows 11 design features.
 It creates a unique environment; your experience is considerably improved.

 For those who were wondering how to rotate the screen in Windows 11, make sure at least one of the listed options will support you.

 You can choose any time to customize this feature.
 And whenever you change your mind, you’re allowed to make adjustments.
-If you’re a Mac user, check out this guide on how to rotate your screen on MacBook.
+If you’re a Mac user, learn how to rotate your screen on MacBook.